 What beautiful imagery: a perfect, righteous, wise, mighty branch emerging from an old, defeated stump.
 The glorious hope for our fears, death, decay and foolish limitations not being the end of our tragically rebellious story.
 When all our choices resulted in death, only the creator of life could come forward to complete the task we so presumptuously failed to accomplish.

-What’s even more humbling is this salvation doesn’t come from an outside, disconnected place.
+What’s even more humbling, is this salvation doesn’t come from an outside, disconnected place.
 It pokes out of the dejected stump.
-Jesus became one of us, to accomplish something none of us could do.
+Jesus was like one of us, to accomplish something none of us could do.